-Armenia is the oldest Christian country in the world, having declared itself a Christian country in 301 AD.
+Armenia is the first Christian country in the world, having declared itself a Christian country in 301 AD.
 Its national church was directly founded by the Apostles Bartholomew and Thaddeus and therefore considered the Apostolic Church.

 The Armenian traditional greeting on Easter is “Krisdos haryal i merelots” (Christ is risen from the dead), to which you reply “Orhnyal e harutyun’ Krisdosi” (Blessed is the resurrection of Christ).